TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 {{</ original-tab >}}
 {{</ codetab >}}

 The action gets the entity's location, and tries to find an item that exists in the same location, iterating through `self.engine.game_map.items` (which we just defined).
-If an item is found, we try to add it to the inventory, checking the capacity first, and returing `Impossible` if its full.
+If an item is found, we try to add it to the inventory, checking the capacity first, and returning `Impossible` if its full.
 When adding an item to the inventory, we remove it from the game map and store it in the inventory, and print out a message.
 We then return, since only one item can be picked up per turn (it'll be possible later for multiple items to be on the same spot).

 If no item is found in the location, we just return `Impossible`, informing the player that there's nothing there.